DoNgan0911/StatisticalMethods/README.md

 Faster, accurate summarization can accelerate medical decision-making and improve patient outcomes.

 ## Methodology
-TextRank: A graph-based ranking model to select the most relevant sentences based on their relationships within the text.
+**TextRank**: A graph-based ranking model to select the most relevant sentences based on their relationships within the text.

-Scispacy: An NLP model trained on biomedical data to identify domain-specific terminology and enhance summary relevance.
+**Scispacy**: An NLP model trained on biomedical data to identify domain-specific terminology and enhance summary relevance.

-Results
+## Results
 ROUGE-1 F1 score: 0.5467

 This result demonstrates moderate agreement between generated summaries and expert summaries, with effective key term extraction.